 To allow us to provide an intimate and personal experience to every camper, the 2021 RKUC Fall Retreat will be limited to 11 guests.
 Registration requests after the camp reaches capacity will be placed on a waitlist in case of cancellations.

-While deposits are non-refundable, if your plans change and you won’t be able to join us after you’ve registered, let us know as soon as possible and we’ll be happy to refund any payments made, MINUS the $200 non-refundable deposit.
+While deposits are non-refundable, if your plans change and you won’t be able to join us after you’ve registered, let us know as soon as possible and we’ll be happy to refund any payments made, MINUS the $200 non-refundable deposit, up until September 16th, 2021.

-**PLEASE NOTE THAT NO REFUNDS, TRANSFERS, OR CREDITS WILL BE ACCOMMODATED AFTER SEPTEMBER 23rd, 2021, TWO WEEKS PRIOR TO THE START OF THE CAMP**
+**PLEASE NOTE THAT NO REFUNDS, TRANSFERS, OR CREDITS WILL BE ACCOMMODATED AFTER SEPTEMBER 16TH, 2021, THREE WEEKS PRIOR TO THE START OF THE CAMP**

-We reserve the right to cancel the camp due to circumstances beyond our control, including but not limited to natural disasters and forest fires.
+We reserve the right to cancel the camp due to circumstances beyond our control, including but not limited to natural disasters and forest fires, forest closures, pandemics, endemics.
 In this rare case payments will be refunded, including the $200 non-refundable deposit.

 We reserve the right to cancel the camp if 8 or fewer registrants are received by September 9th, 2021, one month prior to the start of camp.
 In this unlikely case all payments including the $200 deposit will be refunded.
 Please keep this in mind when planning and booking travel.
 We will notify you as soon as this threshold is met.